This exotic species is about 11″ long, and 13 ounces.

 If they’re roosting in a barn, you can trap them at night using nets.

 Live traps can be purchased from major trap suppliers

 A pigeon trap looks like a large box trap

-By pre-baiting the traps, the birds will become accustomed and success rates may increase.
+By pre-baiting the traps, the birds will become accustomed, thinking that the trap is just a bird feeder, and success rates may increase.